Douglas County Georgia assistance programs.

 Life Tools Community Development Corporation offers a food pantry to the needy.
 Baby formula, ensure for seniors, paper products, and even hygiene supplies may be passed out.
 Phone number is (770) 217-0729

 Douglas County Ninth District Opportunity is another source for information.
 The non-profit community agency may have referrals to emergency grants for paying security deposits, energy bills or rent.
 Other services include a free food pantry for the needy as well as information on government benefits.
 Examples may be child care vouchers in Georgia or SNAP food stamps, among others.
 Job placement and additional resources, such as budgeting workshops, are coordinated too.
 Click here for more information on Ninth District Opportunity assistance programs.

 Food programs - Almost 15 different pantries as well as soup kitchens operate in Douglas County.
 While there are no guarantees to receiving assistance from the centers, when possible the locations will help.
 Free food as well as holiday meals or even clothing are for low income families and people that are struggling.
 Find more information on free food pantries in Douglas County.

 Housing, bankruptcy, foreclosure and debt counseling

 For homeowners facing a foreclosure, struggling with their mortgage, or who may be drowning in debt, CredAbility - the Douglas County branch, is a non-profit that offers numerous programs.
-This non-profit agency provides debtors and borrowers with consumer education, debt reduction assistance, credit counseling, fair credit practices, credit repair, homeowner/home purchase counseling, bankruptcy counseling, HUD counseling agencies, and foreclosure counseling.
+This non-profit agency provides debtors and borrowers with consumer education, debt reduction assistance, credit counseling, fair credit practices, and credit repair programs.

-Other services from the non-profit include access to low income home loans, mortgage company complaints, personal financial management for all residents.
+Other services from the non-profit include access to low income home loans, mortgage company complaints, as well as personal financial management for all residents.
 There are also workshops relating to consumer and debt issues, and predatory lending awareness programs.
 Call the agency at (800) 251-2227.

 CredAbility is not your only option for free or low cost credit counseling, debt reduction, or foreclosure assistance.
-Find other regional options, including more Atlanta credit counseling agencies.
+Find other regional options, including Atlanta free credit counseling agencies.